Like any electronic device, TVs are susceptible to overheating.

 This is the very first step!

-You need to make sure whether the TV is actually overheating or not.
-Often, other technical malfunctions inside the TV can also cause issues that you might think are caused by faulty components of the TV.
+Sometimes, other technical malfunctions inside the TV can also cause issues that you might think are caused by faulty components.

 Step 2: Turn Off and Unplug the TV